 Ensure that access to the root user must be given only to trustworthy people and not to anyone and everyone.
-Root user hold all the privileges to perform any command on your server.
+Root user holds all the privileges to perform any command on your server.

 Accessing your server using SSH

-If you are using MacOS, you need not any third party application to be able to access your server via command line.
+If you are using macOS, you need not any third-party application to be able to access your server via the command line.

 Simply open Terminal App on your Mac and go to Shell >> New Remote Connection

-When you see the terminal window open, you have to SSH access to the remote server.
+When you see the terminal window opens, you have SSH access to the remote server.
 For this, you have to use the server through the root user along with the password sent across by email to you or from the dashboard notifications.

 Firstly, you will receive a message regarding the host authenticity wasn’t established because it has been logged in for the first time.
 Post this you will be asked if you wish to continue with the connecting (you need to select yes).